-WeBWorK exercises: Warm-Up.
+WeBWorK Exercises: Warm-Up.
 These are due before each class and are completed online.
-WeBWorK exercises will be based on the material covered in the Reading Assignment and discussed during the mini-lecture in class.
+WeBWorK exercises will be based on the material covered in the Reading Assignment and discussed during the lecture in class.
 These exercises will mostly be testing to see if you have a basic understanding of the new concepts and techniques we have discussed.
 You do not have to complete an entire set in one session.
 Every time you submit a correct answer, the system will record your success and you will see 100% listed as your score on that problem, even if you log out and log back in later.
 Some problems have multiple parts and will issue partial credit for some right answers.
 For example, if a problem requires 4 answers and you answer 3 of them correctly, your score for that problem will be displayed as 75%.
 Most problems, however, do not give partial credit.
+You are encouraged to "preview" your answers before you submit them, so that you can see if the solution you entered is what you intended it to be.
 Do remember to "submit" your answers, not just "check" them.
 For most problems, you will be allowed thirteen attempts to obtain the correct answer.
 However, be sure that you are not just guessing.
 You may work with others on these problems, but note that WeBWorK generates different numbers in a problem for each student.
 Refer to the WeBWorK Instructions and FAQs and the WeBWorK Syntax and List of Functions websites (accessible from our class home page) for more details.

 Main Exercises: Solidifying understanding.
-These will be assigned once a week and will normally be due at the beginning of class each Friday.
+These will be assigned once a week and will normally be due at the beginning of class each Monday.
 The material on these assignments will be material for which we have completed Reading and WeBWorK assignments, as well as on which we have had class discussion and lab work.
 Thus these will normally be more challenging questions.
 You may use both sides of the paper, but please: